mohbenaicha/Intelligent-agents-and-reinforcement-learning/README.md

 2. Simple nested loop application of a naive wumpus world agent + shortest return path developed from scratch

-3. OOP-esque application of probabilistic reasoning agent using bayesian networks developed form scratch
+3. OOP+bayesian network application of probabilistic reasoning agent developed form scratch

 4. Enahncements to the deep reinforcement Q-learning agent in Zai and Brown